Factoria-F5-madrid/proyecto5-problema-regresion-grupo1/README.md

 #### Running the Frontend

-1. Open a second terminal in VS Code.
+1. Open a second terminal in VS Code (which will be at the project root).
-2. Navigate to the frontend directory and start the application:
+2. Start the Streamlit application:
     ```bash
-    cd frontend
-    streamlit run main.py
+    streamlit run frontend/main.py
     ```
     The frontend will be available at `http://localhost:8501`.